Last updated: March 8, 2022

-These people work together to get more traffic to their website, more high-quality leads into their sales funnel, and more new customers.
+Which makes sense!
+When the lead generation and revenue engines are running smoothly, you get more qualified traffic to your website, more high-quality leads into your sales funnel, and more new customers.
+Everyone is happy.

 - Marketing accuses sales of throwing away their leads with poor sales tactics or lack of follow-through.